gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 - `__BOOTCAMP_HELLO_SIM_OBJECT_HELLO_SIM_OBJECT_HH__` is an include guard to prevent double includes and prevent cyclic includes. gem5's convention is that the name should reflect the location of the header file relative to the `gem5/src` directory with `_` being the separator.
 - `sim/sim_object.hh` holds the definition for class `SimObject` in C++.
-- As mentioned `params/HelloSimObject.hh` is auto-generated and defines a struct named `HelloSimObjectParams`.
+- As mentioned `params/HelloSimObject.hh` is auto-generated and declares a struct named `HelloSimObjectParams`.
-- Every `SimObject` should be defined inside the `namespace gem5`.
+- Every `SimObject` should be declared/defined inside the `namespace gem5`.
 Different categories of `SimObjects` may have their own specific namespace such as `gem5::memory`.
 - Class `HelloSimObject` (C++ counterpart for `HelloSimObject` in Python) should inherit from Class `SimObject` (C++ counterpart for `SimObject` in Python).
 - Every `SimObject` class needs to define a constructor that only takes one input.
 The input must be a constant reference object of its parameter struct.
 Later on, we will look at gem5's internal process that instantiates objects from `SimObject` classes.